chocoluffy/redditQA/6-Word2Vec/README.md

+## Summary

+A series of incremental experiments conducted on reddit comments, from 4G, 8G to 31G(one month data).

+### Author

+We can infer reddit authors's generalist/specialist score from three dimensions:
+- weighted similarity of dominant topics from each author's contributions.
+- weighted similarity of different subreddits by counting overlapping authors.
+- entropy value from their contribution distribution.

+And in the process, we implement two embeddings on the data:
+- subreddit vector, by LSA on authors level.
+- topic vector, by LDA.

+### Subreddits

+Given involved authors' scores, we can calculate average generalist/specialist score for each subreddit, and furthermore, find out the elite group(with the most upvoted contributions), and calculate score to examine if a pre-known generalist/specialist can be successful in such env.

+(above is the general summary of achievements so far.)
+---

 ## Progress

 - Correct the csv data from last week, including analysis for each author and each subreddit in `./results`.